Peggypei98/Interactive-Lab-Hub/Final Project/FinalProject.md

 # Final Project

+## Team

+Jonathan Tan - jmt362

+Yi-Ru Pei - yp329

+## Project Plan

+### Big Idea

+A robot which converts your indoor potted plant into a house pet.
+Features such as water monitoring, sunlight chasing and additional pet-like features.

+### Timeline

+Sketch Designs 11/20

+Begin wizarding/prototyping 11/25

+Complete 3D printing of assembly 11/30

+Debugging sofware 12/3

+Preparing demo video 12/5

+### Parts Needed

+- 2 Servo Motors (one for each wheel)
+- Solar Panal or Light detector
+- Adafruit Mini Display (Plant's face)
+- 2 Tires or geared wheels (3D Printed)
+- Raspberry Pi
+- Battery

+### Risks/Contingencies

+Different Plants prefer different amount of sunlight and water, it might be hard to personalize.

+### Fall-back Plan

+Paper model of Roosevelt island/Cornell Tech with smart features (weather, transportation, night lights etc.)

+Reducing features of the plant robot (to be named)

 Using the tools and techniques you learned in this class, design, prototype and test an interactive device.

 Project plan - November 15